chswx/ldm-ingest/README.md

 ## Licensing, warranty, etc.

 Licensing TBD.
-Code is pretty lousy and should not be used for life and death applications.
-No warranty implied.
-Use at your own risk.
+Not for use in life or death situations; code is getting better but the level of rigor is below what I would expect for mission-critical things.

 ## Many Thanks